-Bernie Sanders, at contentious Fox News town hall, makes no apologies for wealth
+Bernie Sanders, at combative Fox News town hall, makes no apologies for making millions

 Bernie Sanders took the stage at a fiery Fox News town hall in Bethlehem, Pennsylvania on Monday, and sparks flew almost immediately, as Sanders defiantly refused to explain why he would not voluntarily pay the massive new 52-percent "wealth tax" that he advocated imposing on the nation's richest individuals.

+"We'll get through this together," Sanders said at one point, as tensions flared.

-Just minutes before the town hall began, Sanders released ten years of his tax returns, which he acknowledged showed that he had been "fortunate" even as he pushed for a more "progressive" tax system.
+Sanders later admitted outright that "you're going to pay more in taxes" if he became president.
+Just minutes before the town hall began, Sanders released ten years of his tax returns, which he acknowledged showed that he had been "fortunate" even as he pushed for a more progressive tax system.

 According to the returns, Sanders and his wife paid a 26 percent effective tax rate on $561,293 in income, and made more than $1 million in both 2016 and 2017.

-But pressed by anchors Bret Baier and Martha MacCallum as to why he was holding onto his wealth, Sanders deflected, and in an apparent non sequitur, asked why MacCallum didn't donate her salary.
+But pressed by anchors Bret Baier and Martha MacCallum as to why he was holding onto his wealth rather than refusing deductions or writing a check to the Treasury Department, Sanders began laughing dismissively and, in an apparent non sequitur, asked why MacCallum didn't donate her salary. (“I didn’t suggest a wealth tax," MacCallum responded.)

-Asked whether Sanders' success -- and subsequent decision to hold onto his cash -- wasn't an implicit endorsement of capitalism, Sanders rejected the notion out of hand.
+Asked whether Sanders' success -- and subsequent decision to hold onto his cash -- wasn't an implicit endorsement of the capitalist system he has repeatedly called dysfunctonal, Sanders rejected the notion out of hand.

+"When you wrote the book and made the money, isn’t that the definition of capitalism and the American dream?”
+Baier asked.

-"No," Sanders replied.
+"No," Sanders replied flatly, after a pregnant pause.
 "What we want is a country in which everyone has an opportunity. ...
 A lot of people don't have a college degree.
 A lot of people are not United States senators."

-Sanders doubled down on his previous defenses of his wealth, which even some progressives called hypocritical.
+Sanders doubled down on his previous defenses of his wealth, which even some progressives have called hypocritical.

 "This year, we had $560,000 in income," Sanders said.
 "In my and my wife's case, I wrote a pretty good book.
 It was a bestseller, sold all over the world, and we made money.
-If anyone thinks I should apologize for writing a bestselling book, I'm sorry, I'm no gonna do it."
+If anyone thinks I should apologize for writing a bestselling book, I'm sorry, I'm not gonna do it."

+On whether he supported abortions that occur up to the moment of birth, Sanders retorted, "I think that happens very, very rarely, and I think this is being made into a political issue.
+At the end of the day, I thnk the decision over abortion belongs to a woman and her physcian, and not the government."

+VIRGINIA DEM GOVERNOR SEEMINGLY ENDORSES INFANTICIDE; DEMS BLOCK 'BORN ALIVE' BILL TO PROTECT INFANTS THAT SURVIVE ABORTIONS

 The town hall took place as Sanders emerged as the fundraising front-runner among Democrats, and sought to further distinguish himself from a crowded field of liberal candidates who have largely embraced his progressive proposals, from a sweeping "Medicare for All" overhaul to a higher minimum wage and free public college education.

-"I think Trump is a dangerous president, but if all we do is focus on him, we lose," Sanders said.
+"I think Trump is a dangerous president, but if all we do is focus on him, we lose," Sanders said at the town hall.

+Separately, Sanders acknowledged that his proposed Medicare for All health care overhaul -- which has also been embraced by other 2020 Democrat hopefuls, including Kamala Harris and Elizabeth Warren -- would mean that many Americans would "pay more in taxes."

+Some estimates put the total costs for the plan over 10 years at more than $32 trillion, and say it would necessitate historic tax hikes.

+Sanders also warned that climate change poses an existential threat, citing a recent United Nations report claiming that only 12 years remain to make significant changes in global carbon emissions to avert a climate catastrophe.
+The United Nations made the same prediction in 1989, falsely warning that the world then faced a 10-year deadline that has come and gone.

+On immigration, Sanders said we "don't need to demonize immigrants" and proposed "building proper facilities right on the border" and enacting "comprehensive immigration reform."
+But he said it was "not a real question" when MacCallum asked about the merits of Trump's proposal to send illegal immigrants to sanctuary cities.

-The 77-year-old self-proclaimed 'democratic socialist' — the longest-serving Independent member of Congress in history — was expected to focus on the economy and his plans for U.S. job growth.
+The 77-year-old self-proclaimed 'democratic socialist' — the longest-serving Independent member of Congress in history — has also faced criticisms that he mght be too old to serve as president.

-Queried whether he is too old to serve as president, Sanders acknowledged it was a "fair question," but said there is "too much focus on individuals and not enough focus on the American people and what their needs are."
+At the town hall, Sanders acknowledged it was a "fair question," but said to applause there is "too much focus on individuals and not enough focus on the American people and what their needs are."

-Over the weekend, Sanders sparred with progressive activist groups that pointed out he has since largely dropped his criticisms of "millionaires and billionaires," opting instead to single out "billionaires" only.
+Over the weekend, Sanders sparred with progressive activist groups that pointed out that he has since largely dropped his criticisms of "millionaires and billionaires," opting instead to single out "billionaires" only.

 Earlier Monday afternoon, Sanders previewed some of his messaging by asserting that President Trump's "tax policies" will "raise taxes on millions of people."